 Drunk mom thrown out of school play, kicks cop and floods jail cell, police say

-An intoxicated Texas mother had a night she may want to forget after being thrown out of a school play, kicking a police officer while handcuffed and flooding her jail cell, cops said.
+An intoxicated Texas mother had a night she may want to forget after being thrown out of a school play, kicking a police officer while handcuffed and flooding her jail cell, police said.

 Christy Ann Churchwell’s allegedly turbulent Thursday began around 8 p.m. at her child’s school play in Friendswood Junior High School auditorium, CHRON reported.

 Witnesses told police Churchwell became loud and disruptive during the performance.
-When a police officer asked the 35-year-old to step outside, the mother stumbled and allegedly reeked of alcohol.
+When a police officer asked the 35 year old to step outside, the mother stumbled and allegedly reeked of alcohol.

-Churchwell tried to punch the officer before she was arrested on a misdemeanor public intoxication charge, cops said.
-She then allegedly kicked the officer in the leg.l
+Churchwell tried to punch the officer before she was arrested on a misdemeanor public intoxication charge, police said.
+She then allegedly kicked the officer in the leg.

 The mother’s tirade continued while behind bars when she purposefully set off the fire sprinkler in her jail cell, officials said.

-Officers said they found eight airplane-sized vodka bottles — seven of which were empty — on Churchwell.
+Officers said they found eight travel-sized vodka bottles — seven of which were empty — on Churchwell.

 Churchwell was charged with assaulting a peace officer, public intoxication and filing a false report or alarm.